scds/intro-r/lessons/lesson6.md

 </details>

 ## Lesson Objectives
-- Use variables to store and modify data.
+- Use functions to create reusable code

 <!-- ## Lesson Video
 The following video demonstrates each of the steps outlined below in text.